Training-NJR/CraftAPI/README.md

 * Maximum requirements to integrate it into Sponge, BungeeCord and Spigot
 * Compatibility with Minecraft 1.7.10+
+* Compatibility with Minecraft 1.7.10+
 * Thread-Safe
+* Thread Safe
 * Usage of modern Java 8 features
 * UUID and skin querying
 * Skin changing